isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

-**For newly posted in students at Secondary 1**, parents will need to ensure that the following are submitted before 31 December 2022
+**For newly posted in students at Secondary 1**, parents will need to ensure that the following are submitted before Tuesday, 26 December 2023, 12 pm.

 &gt; 1.
 [Intent to purchase and use of Edusave](https://go.gov.sg/pdlpadmin)&nbsp;(requires SingPass log in) – Parents without SingPass are to approach the general office for the hardcopy form.
 &gt;